Restless Leg Syndrome

 • Constant restlessness when sitting for long periods of time

-RLS affects both genders, but may have a slightly higher incidence in women.
-RLS can actually occur at any age, but most patients who are affected by the more severe symptoms of RLS are in their mid 30s and older.
+This condition can develop in anyone regardless of gender, age, or ethnicity.
+RLS does affect both genders, but may have a slightly higher incidence in women.
+RLS can actually occur at any age, but most patients who are affected by the more severe symptoms of RLS are in their mid-30s and older.

 Causes of RLS

 RLS is idiopathic, in other words, there is no actual known cause for why some people suffer RLS and others do not.
-Genetics are thought to play some role as 50 percent of patients diagnosed with RLS have family members who also suffer from the condition.
+Genetics are thought to play some role; fifty percent of patients diagnosed with RLS have family members who also suffer from the condition.
+Several chromosomes involved in RLS have been already identified and more are under investigation.

 RLS has also shown some relationship to biological and environmental factors such as: